 Buzzbaits and spinnerbaits can be excellent.
 Fish them on top or just below the surface.
 Your retrieve should be reasonably fast.
 Look for the fish to swirl beside the bait.
-If this happens but you do not catch a fish, a plastic worm will often do the job when cast to the same location.
+If this happens but you do not catch a fish, a plastic worm will often do the job when cast to the exact location.
 See below for the worm techniques.

 Bass move to cover during the day.
-Fish "jig-n-pig" rigs close to the shoreline under fallen trees and bushes as these are "ambush points" for bass and you can capture larger fish.
+Fish "jig-n-pig" rigs close to the shoreline under fallen trees and bushes as these are "ambush points" for bass, and you can capture larger fish.
 Fish this method very slowly along the bottom of the lake or river.
-Watch the line for movement or "twitching" and always set the hook hard.
+Watch the line for movement or "twitching," and always set the hook hard.

 Crankbaits and spinnerbaits will attract bass from deep water.
 If you want to fish deep, reduce the line strength to perhaps 10-pound test and use a crankbait with a deep angled lip.
 Lipless crankbaits work well bounced off the bottom of the lake with an erratic retrieve.
-Plastic imitations of various shapes, styles, lengths and colors will also work fished with or without weights.
+Plastic imitations of various shapes, styles, lengths, and colors will also work fished with or without weights.

-Plastic worms, crawfish, lizards, frogs, fish and grubs will all catch fish.
+Plastic worms, crawfish, lizards, frogs, fish, and grubs will all catch fish.
 Tube jigs and other plastic "shapes" which bear no resemblance to any living creature will catch bass on any given day.
 Do not be afraid to ask other fishermen what color is working that day.
 Your tackle dealer will also be able to tell you what is working in the area.

 You can also return to the morning methods shown above as the light begins to fade.
-This is when bass move back to shallow water and ambush points, such as downed trees, large rocks and lily pads to feed.
+This is when bass move back to shallow water and ambush points, such as downed trees, large rocks, and lily pads to feed.

-Well I hope I've helped you sort out the confusing array of lure choices you have when you first start bass fishing.
+I hope I've helped you sort out the confusing array of lure choices you have when you first start bass fishing.
 Good luck and I'll see you on the water.

-Charles is a pro angler who fishes the B.A.S.S.
-Invitational circuit, the RED MAN Northeastern trail and the FOXWOODS trail.
-He is sponsored by Bullet Weights, G.Loomis, Gamakatsu, Lake Hawk, Chevy Trucks, Hawg-ly Lures, Uncle Josh, Ike-Con Fishing Tackle, Snap-Set Spinnerbaits, Map-Trap, Stamina Components and Power Troll Batteries.
+Charles is a pro angler who fishes in numerous tournaments.
+He is sponsored by Bullet Weights, G.Loomis, Gamakatsu, Lake Hawk, Chevy Trucks, Hawg-ly Lures, Uncle Josh, Ike-Con Fishing Tackle, Snap-Set Spinnerbaits, Map-Trap, Stamina Components, and Power Troll Batteries.